jasonmm/compojure-wiki/Destructuring-Syntax.md

 we can see that the variable `x` has been assigned the value of "foo", `y` has been assigned the value of "bar" and `z` is a map of the remaining parameters.

 This behaviour is analogous to the "&" as it is used in normal Clojure bindings.
-The difference is that instead of getting the unbound remainder of a list, we get the unbound remainder of a map.
+The difference is that instead of getting the unbound remainder as a list, we get the unbound remainder as a map.

 #### Request binding